PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # 🛸 A Metaverse for collective ownership of cities
-Everyone can own a fraction of the city, and help shape its future.
-Fractional ownership unlocks the potential of the world’s most sought after assets: Cities!<br><br>
+Everyone can own a fraction of the city, and help shape its future.🎖 Fractional ownership unlocks the potential of the world’s most sought after assets: Cities!<br><br>
 🏄🏽‍♂️⛹️‍♂️🚴🏿‍♀️ DDRL Metaverse is specifically constructed to enable a collective of people to jointly start a city from scratch, acquire a fraction in city's revenues, and participate in governance<br><br>

 ## 🚀 $DDRL fractions of an iconic metaverse